boazsegev/facil.io/docs/_SOURCE/0.7.x/riskyhash.md

 If the data fits evenly in 64 bit words, than it will be read with no padding, even if some vectors perform more consumption rounds than others.

-If the last 64 bit word is incomplete, it will be padded with zeros (0) and consumed by the last vector (`V4`), regardless of it's position within a 256 bit block.
+If the last 64 bit word is incomplete, it will be padded with zeros (0) and consumed by the last vector (`V4`), **regardless of it's position within a 256 bit block**.

 ### Hash Mixing